 Part of the firing mechanism in certain automatic firearms, such as trigger actuator, which slides forward and back in preparing each round to be fired.

-The act of aligning the sights of a firearm on a target.
+The act of aligning a firearm on a target.

-A point on the target upon which the sights are aligned.
+A point on the target upon which the firearm is aimed.

 A pneumatic device for measuring diameters.